cloudmesh/cloudmesh-cloud/documentation/source/install.md

 ## Prerequisites

-Before you install make sure that you have at minimum python 3.7.1 installed.
+Before you install make sure that you have at minimum python 3.7.2 installed.
 We recommend that you use a python virtualenv such as venv or pyenv to isolate the python installed packages as not to interfere with the system installation.

-## Anaconda and Conda

-At this time we do not yet support conda.
-But if you like to contribute an instalation package, please do so.

-It may just very well work with our pip installs, but we have not tested it.
-Please give us feedback.

 ### Source instalation for development